NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/while.md

 `while` begins repeating a provided set of rules (like `ask`) indefinitely as long as a given reporter reports true.
 If the reporter reports **false** , `while` stops repeating the provided rules.
-For example, if we wanted to create a model of real-estate market where each buyer continued searching for a house until they found one cheap enough, we would write the following code:
+For example, if we wanted to create a model of a real-estate market where each buyer continued searching for a house until they found one cheap enough, we would write the following code: